Brown Album: Background

 Brown Album was the first Primus release to not feature drummer Tim "Herb" Alexander and the first to feature Brain.
 Les Claypool stated "Herb's departure was like a marriage that just slowly decayed to an end ...
 When it came down to it, we came very close to dissolving entirely, to ending Primus.
 I went to Ler and said, 'Look, I'm not content anymore.
 We've got a good thing going between us and we should probably get a new drummer.'
 When we talked to Herb about it, he wasn't surprised at all--in fact he seemed very relieved.
 He's got his own thing now.
 He's writing and singing [with his new band, Laundry] and he's much happier."
 Regarding the name of the album, Claypool said "This is a milestone record for Primus so it needed to have a milestone title.
 The Beatles have their White Album, Metallica have their Black Album, now Primus have their Brown Album."

 According to Brain, the album was called the Brown Album because of the way the band approached the recording session; the mixes were done in the most unconventional ways that sounded like a "muffled turd", hence the album title.
+According to Claypool, Tom Waits claimed it's his favourite Primus album because "It sounds like it needs a good wash".

 Musical style

 Claypool stated "Song-wise I think Brown leans back to Suck... or [1990's] Frizzle Fry".
 "It's a far more aggressive album than we've done in a long time.
 The differences between this album and [ Punch Bowl...] are far greater than the differences between this album and the very early stuff."

+The band decided to record and produce the album completely analog at their "rancho relaxo" recording studio in California.
+This approach would be completely reversed on the much more accessible Antipop album in 1999.

 Touring

-In 1997, Primus toured with Limp Bizkit and Powerman 5000, who had both released their major label debuts that year.
+In 1997, Primus toured with Limp Bizkit and Powerman 5000; the two other bands had both released their major label debuts that year.